You are here: Urology Textbook > Kidneys > Urogenital tuberculosis

 Intravenous urography:

 Plain films reveal calcifications of the urogenital tract.
-The excretion of contrast media may be delayed.
+The excretion of contrast medium may be delayed.
 Signs of urogenital tuberculosis are the deformation of the pyelocalyceal system, hydrocalycosis, renal caverns, pyelocalycial stenosis, ureteral stricture, and hydronephrosis [fig. urogenital tuberculosis in IVU].

 X-ray of the chest and spine: